October 1, 6:30-7:30pm

 Making your Common Application Less Common

 The Common Application is one application that can be sent to 1000+ colleges.
 How can you tell your story in a way that admissions committees will find compelling?
-We’ll review each part of the Common App with a particular focus on the Activities List and additional opportunities for sharing who you are.
-We’ll also do a ‘mock admissions committee’ with a former admissions counselor so you can better understand how they interpret applications.
-This workshop is most appropriate for juniors, seniors, parents, and each attendee will receive a free digital copy of the guide How to Make your Common App a Lot Less Common 2024-2025.
+We’ll review each part of the Common App, showing you how admissions counselors will read your application and where you can inject your personality.
+This workshop is most appropriate for junior and senior families, and each attendee will receive a free digital copy of the guide How to Make your Common App a Lot Less Common 2025-2026.

 Paying for College: Financial Aid and Scholarships